TrellixVulnTeam/swahilipython_SCMU/Doc/library/dataclasses.rst

    This function is a :term:`decorator` that is used to add generated :term:`special method`\s to classes, as described below.

-   The :func:`dataclass` decorator examines the class to find ``field``\s.
-A ``field`` is defined as class variable that has a :term:`type annotation <variable annotation>`.
+   The :func:`dataclass` decorator examines the kundi to find ``field``\s.
+A ``field`` is defined as kundi variable that has a :term:`type annotation <variable annotation>`.
 With two exceptions described below, nothing in :func:`dataclass` examines the type specified in the variable annotation.

-   The order of the fields in all of the generated methods is the order in which they appear in the class definition.
+   The order of the fields in all of the generated methods is the order in which they appear in the kundi definition.

    The :func:`dataclass` decorator will add various "dunder" methods to the class, described below.
 If any of the added methods already exist on the class, a :exc:`TypeError` will be raised.
-The decorator returns the same class that is called on: no new class is created.
+The decorator returns the same kundi that is called on: no new kundi is created.

    If :func:`dataclass` is used just as a simple decorator with no parameters, it acts as if it has the default values documented in this